Jacobian-Adaptive Weighting for Stability: Enhancing Long-term Rollout of Neural Partial Differential Equation Solvers via Spatially-Adaptive Regularization: Experiments

 The core challenge for autoregressive models during time-stepping lies in preventing minute prediction errors from being progressively amplified step by step ($\boldsymbol{\epsilon}_{t+1} \approx \mathbf{J} \boldsymbol{\epsilon}_t$), without sacrificing physical features such as shock fronts.
 Figure~\ref{fig:1d_longterm} illustrates the error distribution after 200 continuous rollout steps.

-For models lacking strict temporal dynamic constraints, they tend to fall into two extremes: either, like PINN, errors explode exponentially leading to complete divergence; or, like Baseline and Spectral Normalization, they are forced to learn an overly smooth mapping to avoid divergence, at the cost of severe numerical dissipation.
+For models lacking strict temporal dynamic constraints, they tend to fall into two extremes: either, like the unconstrained Baseline, errors progressively accumulate and eventually trigger spectral blow-up; or, like Spectral Normalization, they are forced to learn an overly smooth mapping to avoid divergence, at the cost of severe numerical dissipation.
 Through analysis of the Jacobian spectrum and wavenumber energy spectrum, we reveal the underlying mechanism.

 Figure~\ref{fig:1d_wavenumber} reveals a highly counter-intuitive yet physically consistent phenomenon: in the high-frequency range (wavenumber $k>40$), the predicted energy of all neural network models exhibits a flat truncation ``tail'' above the ground truth.
 It should be noted that, due to the logarithmic scale of the plots, this high-frequency energy that appears to deviate from the ground truth ($10^{-6}$ to $10^{-8}$ magnitude) is actually negligible relative to the total system energy ($10^2$ magnitude)---it merely represents the noise floor arising from the neural network's limited expressiveness and floating-point precision.
 However, the subtle height differences of this noise floor directly reflect the ``stringency'' of constraints applied to each model: the noise floor of Spectral Normalization and Baseline is strongly suppressed to the lowest level ($\sim 10^{-8}$), which is precisely the result of their indiscriminate smoothing constraints---to forcibly suppress error accumulation, they indiscriminately flatten all fluctuations in the high-frequency range (including the essential high-frequency features constituting the shock front), causing severe dissipation of the flow field's physical structure.